-In both cases, we traveled independently for a similar number of days (though we did a tour in Wadi Rum); we stayed in cheap hostels and guest houses and tried to eat locally, and often street food.
+In both cases, we traveled independently for a similar number of days (though we did a tour in Wadi Rum); we stayed in cheap hostels and guest houses and tried to eat locally and often street food.
 Yet, they are some of the most expensive destinations we have ever been to.
-It may be possible to reduce these numbers, but it’s not easy, and it will probably mean skipping a few things that you should.
+It may be possible to reduce these numbers, but it’s not easy, and it will probably mean skipping a few things that you should do.

-We will give this a tie, as the average numbers are very similar, though for different reasons.
+We will tie this, as the average numbers are very similar, though for different reasons.

 Both Jordan and Israel are pretty popular among travelers and have been increasing their popularity in recent years (excluding covid, obviously).
 In 2019, Israel received 4.6 million international arrivals, while Jordan received 4.5 million.

-We have traveled to both countries in shoulder season.
-We did not feel the attractions were overcrowded, even the most popular ones.
+We have traveled to both countries in the shoulder season.
+We did not feel the attractions, even the most popular ones, were overcrowded.
 On the other hand, lesser-visited attractions were terrific to visit as they had few people.

 So, it’s another tie here; it’s a minimal global difference that can change yearly.
 It’s way more important when you travel than if you are going to Jordan or Israel.